tpwo/pyzet/docs/README.md

 pyzet, and create your own ZK repository with it.

 If you're new to the Zettelkasten, it might be helpful to read more about it.
-I suggest to go through *Inspiration and further reading* section in the [main readme](https://github.com/wojdatto/pyzet#inspiration-and-further-reading).
+We suggest to go through *Inspiration and further reading* section in the [main readme](https://github.com/wojdatto/pyzet#inspiration-and-further-reading).